-Select one of more Trustees.
-You Accountant or Financial Planner may have a view.
-From an asset protection point of view, it is better to only have one Trustee.
+From an asset protection point of view, one Trustee is best.
 The Trustee is an 'at risk' person.
-If the Family Trust goes insolvent then the Trustee often goes down with the sinking ship.
+What happens if the Family Trust goes insolvent?
+The Trustee often goes down with the Family Trust.

 Any stamp duty or CGT?

 Does your Family Trust own bank accounts, shares and real estate?
 You transfer these from the old to the new Trustee.
-There is generally no stamp duty (State law) or Capital Gains Tax (Federal law) on the transfer from one trustee to another.
+There is generally no stamp duty (State law) or Capital Gains Tax (Federal law).
+This is when transfer assets from one trustee to another.
 This is especially if you use our Deed.
-However, NSW and ACT applies stamp duty on the transfer of real-estate from the old trustee to the new trustee.
+However, NSW and ACT may apply stamp duty.
+This on the transfer of real-estate from the old trustee to the new trustee.

 An advantage of Family Trusts over companies is that Family Trusts are mostly unregulated.
 Companies are over-regulated.
 You don’t need to lodge your Family Trust or any Deeds of Variation anywhere.
-However, you do keep in safe custody and with your accountant a complete set of the originals of the Family Trust Deed and Deeds of Variation.
+However, you do keep in safe custody and with your accountant a complete set of the originals.
+This for both the Family Trust Deed and all Deeds of Variation.

 Have a look at the Sample document and there are many training videos and hints to help you as you build the document.

 Telephone us as you build the Deed of Variation to Update Trustees of your Family Trust.
 We can help you answer the questions to change the Trustees of your Family Trust.